gigi81/elastico/readme.md

 # Elastico

 Elastico is a Powershell module that allows to perform some operations with an Elasticsearch cluster.
-The module can run on both Windows and Linux and runs on both legacy Powershell and Powershell core.
+The module can run on both Windows and Linux and runs on both legacy Desktop Powershell 5.1 and Powershell core 6+

 Install
 ============